Because we want you to get up and running to make some music, here is a professional recording studio equipment list!

 Home recording studio equipment list

-I’ve included what you’d need for a home recording studio as well as professional.
+I’ve included what you’d need for a home recording studio as well as a professional.

-Professional Recording Studio Equipment List and the digial age:
+Professional Recording Studio Equipment List and the digital age:

-Its already 2019 and it’s pretty safe to say that the analogue days are long gone!
+It’s already 2021 and it’s pretty safe to say that the analog days are long gone!
 At least for the home recording studio environment.
 A few tears in my eyes?
 Yes.
 Do I miss them?
 Yes!
-But the digital age is hear and thriving.
+But the digital age is here and thriving.

 Why do you need a computer?
 It sounds like a stupid question for millennials but I don’t mind playing this game for a few quick sentences!

 - A place to save and store your work